robdmc/consecution/README.md

 class LinesFromFileName(Node):
     """
-    A class to extract lines from a file
+    A class to extract lines from a file.
+The .push() method will send its argument to all downstream nodes directly connected to this one.
     """
     def process(self, file_name):
         with open(file_name) as file: